 When it comes to keeping your Bronx, NY, home free of pests and critters, even the cleanest, most fastidious resident can still be prone to infestation.
 Keeping these unwanted guests out of your home is important, and protecting your food from roaches, ants, and rats is essential.
 Insects and rodents are known to spread disease, so keeping them out of your pantry and off of your shelves should be top of mind.
-Check out these tips from professional exterminators on how to keep your food safe from pests so you can snack and dine with confidence.
+Check out these tips from professional pest exterminators in the Bronx, NY on how to keep your food safe from pests so you can snack and dine with confidence.

 Keep Things Clean

 It’s a fact; insects and rodents are drawn into our homes to feast on the leftover bits of food we forget about.
 Dirty, piled up dishes in the sink, bits of bagels left in the toaster, and countertop crumbs are all beacons to enterprising insects and rodents.
 If infestations are a concern for you, be sure to not leave dirty dishes in the sink for extended periods of time and regularly wipe down your counters (including underneath appliances).
 Also, don’t forget to keep the general state of your living spaces neat and tidy so bugs don’t welcome themselves into your home in the first place!